craigduncanlab/singlecell/broad_pipeline.md

 D.	Output of cell-count ready expression matrices.

 There are some published pipelines slightly different to the pipeline assumed in the Dropseq manual.
 See for example: https://github.com/mccrowjp/Dropseq (MIT Licence).
 Here is another more modified pipeline based on Dropseq: https://bioinformatics.mdc-berlin.de/pigx_docs/pigx-scrna-seq.html#introduction

-Create metadata (including STAR index) for use in later pipeline
+# How to create metadata (including STAR index) for use in later pipeline (Steps A, B above)

 Only steps marked (*) below are essential to the Drop-seq/Picard pipeline.